Police hunt for drivers who fled horror crash, leaving injured passengers

-Police have recovered a second vehicle and are searching for two drivers who abandoned ejected and trapped passengers after a serious crash this morning.
+Riverina police are searching for two drivers who abandoned ejected and trapped passengers after a serious crash in the dead of the night.

-The hunt for the two men who fled the scene near Temora, which saw a woman ejected from a car and two people airlifted to Canberra Hospital, continues along with a police operation that has shut down a large stretch of a major road.
+The hunt for the two men who fled the crash near Temora, which saw a woman thrown from a ute and two people airlifted to Canberra Hospital, with a resulting police operation closing down a major stretch of road.

-Goldfields Way, between Temora and West Wyalong, was closed on Wednesday morning as the operation unfolded.

 "One was a female in her 20s, who was ejected from the vehicle ... [the other was] a man in his 40s who was trapped for a period of time," the spokesperson said.

-A spokesperson for NSW Police said officers have been told a sedan and a utility were travelling north along the Goldfields Way, when the utility left the roadway and rolled several times.
+A spokesperson for NSW Police said officers have been told a sedan and a utility were travelling north along the Goldfields Way, when the utility left the road and rolled several times.

-A female passenger in the backseat of the ute, aged 24, was ejected from the vehicle, while the male front seat passenger, aged in his 40s, suffered leg and head injuries.
+A female passenger in the backseat of the ute, aged 24, was ejected, while the male front seat passenger, aged in his 40s, suffered leg and head injuries.

-The male drivers of both vehicles fled the scene, with the sedan located soon after on Gardner Street, Temora.
+The 30-kilometre section of road was listed as closed just before 8.30am and was not accessible to non-local traffic until mid-afternoon.

-The road remains open to local traffic, however it is closed to all other vehicles between the intersection with Thanowring Road, almost opposite Lake Centenary, and Barmedman.
+The road remained open to local traffic, however was closed to all other vehicles between the intersection with Thanowring Road, almost opposite Lake Centenary, and Barmedman until it reopened around 2.30pm.

-The 30-kilometre section of road was listed as closed just before 8.30am and there are no indication as to when it will reopen.

-Non-local traffic is being diverted along Trungley Hall Road and Mary Gilmore Way for both north and southbound travellers, Live Traffic NSW advises.
+Non-local traffic was diverted along Trungley Hall Road and Mary Gilmore Way for both north and southbound travellers for most of the day.

 You'll find my byline on breaking news, live blogs and anything in between.
 Got a tip?
 Email dhuntly@austcommunitymedia.com.au.